vincent-qc/vincent-qc/README.md

 Hi, I am a Canadian International Bacculaureate Student and SWE [@EduBeyond](https://github.com/EduBeyond)

 I am currently allocating all of my time towards school and EduBeyond, but I still occasionally work on a few Unity games and Minecraft mods.
 Outside of programming, I also work as a Ski Instructor at Mt.
-Seymour and I also enjoy working on EE projects.
+Seymour.

 ### Current Projects